 The subject property is located adjacent to the City of Ottawa's Pressure Zone (PZ) 3SW (previously known as PZ BARR).
-PZ SUC services the land found to the east of the subject property, as well as south of the Jock River.
+Once operational, PZ SUC is planned to service the land found to the east of the subject property, as well as south of the Jock River.